 - 3-4 colors as our subjective primaries

 I always start my paintings with a story.
-My story for this particular painting is about a girl that ran away.
+My story for this particular painting is about a girl who ran away.
 She was found and is now being taken back to the castle where she came from.
 She’s not very happy since she wasn’t supposed to be found.

 To enhance the story I’ll pick my colors carefully.
 According to color psychology, we can guide people’s emotions through color.
 Therefore I want my colors to be muted, cool and dark to convey sadness.